sandialabs/scot/docs/source/install.rst

 # get a cup of coffee, initial install has to download and install many dependencies.
 If any errors, should occur with downloading packages or failure of a package to install, it is OK to re-run the installer after those problems are resolved.

+# NOTE: you may have to adjust your firewall settings to allow your browser to connect to port 443.

 install.sh Options
 ^^^^^^^^^^^^^^^^^^